• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 1963 Epiphone Casino: The Beatles' Secret Weapon and Rock's Most Versatile Hollow Body

-Why the 1963 Casino Matters
+Why the 1963 Casino matters

 The 1963 Epiphone Casino stands as one of the most significant electric guitars in rock history, representing the perfect intersection of Gibson's manufacturing excellence and Epiphone's distinctive design philosophy.
 When Gibson bought out Epiphone back in 1957, they intended to use their former competitor's brand as a way of selling alternative versions of their popular models, and the Casino became their masterpiece.